sadiqmmm/draggable-rails/README.md

 Working example code for draggable li element you can see the event changes in the browser console.

-Note: I am using jquery.
+Note: I am using jQuery.

 You can add a script.js file `app/assets/javascripts/script.js` and add the following line: